 kubectl most of the time but be careful that

 oc login or

 oc adm.
 You may need to use

 oc instead of

-Our Kubernetes is compatible and is continously tested on the following versions:
+Our integration is compatible and is continuously tested on the following Kubernetes versions:

 Amazon Elastic Kubernetes Service (EKS)